-Capital market activity, specifically M&A has picked up since 2023 as it was one of the best years in over a decade both in terms of count and dollar size.
-As the trends for deals have been evolving, we believe the uptick is sustainable as cash rich larger cap biopharma companies continue to look to replace the greater than \$200 billion loss in revenues from commercial drugs that are scheduled to come off patent in the coming years.
-Over the past year the pace of activity has been driven by the availability of clinical data as bolt-on and in-licensing deals have outpaced cost synergy driven acquisitions.
-In addition, rates have been more stable and as pharma looks to make deals, they may be more comfortable because the cost of capital potentially won't double again over next 12-18 months.

-Significant Investments in Data Management and AI.

-- We believe healthcare will resemble the information technology sector from 2010-2020, with increased digitalization expanding throughout the sector. - The US health care economy is undergoing a generational transformation to a value-based system, which will be further supported by technological advancements. - In our view, select HMOs will benefit from this dynamic as they are the backbone of these efforts over the medium to long term.
+- Since the second half of 2023, a healthy backdrop of successful capital raising and M&A have been just as impactful to the biopharma industry as scientific breakthroughs.
+As the trends for deals have been evolving, we believe the uptick is sustainable as cash-rich larger cap biopharma companies continue to look to replace the large loss in revenues from commercial drugs that are scheduled to come off patent in the coming years.
+Overall activity has been driven by the availability of clinical data as bolt-on and in-licensing deals have outpaced cost synergy driven acquisitions.
+Year to date, acquirers have targeted immune system disorders, oncology, and rare disease.
+In addition, rates have been more stable and as pharma looks to make deals, they may be more comfortable because the cost of capital potentially won't double again over next 12-18 months. - Significant investments in data management and AI. - We believe healthcare will resemble the information technology trajectory in 2010-2020, with increased digitalization expanding throughout the sector. - Significant company creation of AI companies concentrated in drug discovery as they work with pharmaceutical companies to prioritize their resources and drive time and cost savings. - The US health care economy is undergoing a generational transformation to a value-based system, which will be further supported by technological advancements. - In our view, select HMOs will benefit from this dynamic as they are the backbone of these efforts over the medium to long term.